geoffreylitt/convivial-paper/all.md

 These seem reasonable but they might not tell the whole story.

 There have been many research projects that try to address these hurdles.
-For example, Chickenfoot [@miller2010]  allows for people to more quickly modify sites without using Javascript or dealing with the DOM, directly addressing both of these barriers.
+For example, Chickenfoot [@bolin2005]  allows for people to more quickly modify sites without using Javascript or dealing with the DOM, directly addressing both of these barriers.
 But, a decade later, not many people have ended up using systems like this.

-### Why don't people tweak websites?

 I know how to do web programming, and yet I rarely modify my apps.
 Sometimes it actually turns out to be pretty easy to hack on a site once I start doing it so the ROI is actually pretty high.
 These reasons don't seem to fully explain my behavior.